YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 If you are running a recent version of YottaDB:

-- Take a backup of the database and the replication instance file of the originating instance together at the same time with BACKUP -REPLINSTANCE and transfer them to the location of the replicating instance.
-If the originator's replicating instance file was newly created, take its backup while the Source Server is running to ensure that the backup contains at least one history record.
+- Take a backup of the database and the replication instance file of the originating instance together at the same time with :code:`mupip backup -replinstance=backup_dir/<repl_file_name> '*' backup_dir/` and transfer them to the location of the replicating instance.
+The backup of the instance file would be stored in the file :code:`backup_dir/inst.repl` and the backup of the database files would be stored in the directory :code:`backup_dir/`.
+If the originator's replicating instance file is newly created, take its backup while the Source Server is running to ensure that the backup contains at least one history record.

 .. code-block:: bash

-   mupip backup -replinst=backupA
+   mupip backup -replinst=backup_dir/inst.repl '*' backup_dir/

+- Transfer the backup files to the location of the replicating instance.

 - Use MUPIP REPLICATE -EDITINST -NAME=<secondary-instname> to change the replicating instance's name.